Detecting Where Effects Occur by Testing Hypotheses in Order: Testing to Detect Effects in Blocks

 \end{restatable}

-The proof of Theorem~\ref{thm:weakctrl} is in Appendix~\ref{ap:proof_weakctrl} in the Supplement.
+The proof of Theorem~\ref{thm:weakctrl} is in Section~\suppref{ap:proof_weakctrl}{A} of the Supplement.
 We provide some intuition here.

-Figure~\ref{fig:simp_alg} sketches the algorithm that follows those rules while adding the idea of splitting the blocks into groups.
-Data splitting will be important when we engage with strong control of the FWER, but is not necessary for weak control as we show in the proof and in the simulations below.
-In this version we talk about ``splitting'' the blocks as a way to speak in general about testing hypotheses on subsets of blocks: we do not propose to split within blocks, just to divide the experimental blocks into groups of blocks.
-In the example of the administrative structure above the ``splits'' are fixed by design.
+The procedure that we develop follows those two conditions and adds one idea: at each step it splits a group of blocks into smaller groups.
+Data splitting matters when we turn to strong control of the FWER; it is not needed for weak control, as the proof and the simulations below show.
+By ``splitting'' we mean dividing the experimental blocks into disjoint groups of blocks, not splitting the units within a block.
+In the administrative-structure example of Figure~\ref{fig:struct0}, the splits are fixed by design.